onefastsnail/mimmit-koodaa-redux-track/exercises/4/README.md

 At this point you may be wondering what the hell `mapStateToProps` and `mapDispatchToProps` are!?
 Both are functions that need to return an object, whose keys will then be passed on as the props of the component they are connected to.

-So below we map our entire Redux state to our component, meaning all store properties will be available on our components props.
+So below we map our entire Redux state to our component, meaning all store properties will be available through our component props.
+Lets add these 2 lines above our `connect()` call.

 ```javascript
 const mapStateToProps = state => state;